 Quality management systems enable higher product and service quality.
 This leads to fewer recalls, scrap and rework, as well as reduced warranty claims.
-An EQMS that can interface with ERP, CRM, and manufacturing (MES) applications cam also use the data those systems generate help users draw see “hidden” trends and patterns to make better decisions faster.
+An EQMS software that can interface with ERP, CRM, and manufacturing (MES) applications can also use the data those systems generate help users draw see “hidden” trends and patterns to make better decisions faster.

 Which is better—a cloud QMS or on-premises QMS software?

 Cloud QMS has several advantages over its hosted and on-premise counterparts.
 With cloud QMS, companies can store a nearly infinite amount of quality data with no performance slowdown.
 Cloud QMS implementations also enjoy higher uptime and better security.
 Last, cloud QMS implementations receive constant updates and support, meaning they never become obsolete.